rxseven/gyararii/README.md

 - CSS-in-JS with Styled Components
 - CSS pre-processing and transforming with Sass, PostCSS, and CSS modules
 - JavaScript linting with ESLint
-- Stylesheet linting with Stylelint
+- Stylesheet and Styled Components linting with Stylelint
 - Code formatting with Prettier
 - Automate testing with Jest, Enzyme, and React Testing Library
 - Assets analyzing & debuging with Source Map Explorer & Webpack Bundle Analyzer